k0r1g/two-towers/artifacts/docs/index.md

 - **Standard IR Metrics**: Comprehensive evaluation metrics (Precision@K, Recall@K, MRR, NDCG)
 - **Unified Search Interface**: Common interface for different search implementations
 - **CLI Tools**: Command-line tools for building indices and retrieving documents
+- **GPU Acceleration**: Support for CUDA-enabled training and inference

 ## Getting Started

 To get started with the Two-Tower model, please refer to the [README.md](../../README.md) file in the project root, which provides installation instructions and basic usage examples.
+For setting up a GPU environment, see the [GPU Setup guide](gpu-setup.md).

 ## Configuration System